deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Regaari glanced around to quickly check whether Ayma was present, then concluded that Myun had just as much right to know.

 "You know, Sister Layra reported you arriving." she said as he approached, laying aside her tablet.
-“I think you impressed her.”
+"I think you impressed her."

 "That may not have been wise."
 Regaari conceded.
-“But this is important, and she was in my way.”
+"But this is important, and she was in my way."

 "What's so important that you'd snap at a commune guard like?"
 Myun asked.
-“I mean, Layra probably wants to mate with you now, but if it had been anybody else you-”
+"I mean, Layra probably wants to mate with you now, but if it had been anybody else you-"

 "The humans found Shoo."
 Regaari interrupted her, ignoring that nugget of intel for the time being.